meta-llama/llama-recipes/recipes/finetuning/multigpu/README.md

 # Fine-tuning with Multi GPU

+This recipe steps you through how to finetune a Llama 2 model on the text summarization task using the [samsum](https://huggingface.co/datasets/samsum) on multiple GPUs in a single or across multiple nodes.

+We will use the [](../finetuning.py) script.

+## Requirements

+Ensure that you have installed the llama-recipes package ([details](../../../README.md#installing)).

+> [!NOTE]
+> The llama-recipes package will install PyTorch 2.0.1 version.
+In case you want to use FSDP with PEFT for multi GPU finetuning, please install the PyTorch nightlies ([details](../../../README.md#pytorch-nightlies))

-To run fine-tuning on multi-GPUs, we will  make use of two packages:
+To run fine-tuning on a single GPU, we will make use of two packages:

-1. [PEFT](https://huggingface.co/blog/peft) methods and in particular using the Hugging Face [PEFT](https://github.com/huggingface/peft)library.
+1. [PEFT](https://github.com/huggingface/peft) to use parameter-efficient finetuning.
 2. [FSDP](https://pytorch.org/tutorials/intermediate/FSDP_adavnced_tutorial.html) which helps us parallelize the training over multiple GPUs.
 [More details](LLM_finetuning.md/#2-full-partial-parameter-finetuning).

-Given the combination of PEFT and FSDP, we would be able to fine tune a Llama 2 model on multiple GPUs in one node or multi-node.

-## Requirements
-To run the examples, make sure to install the llama-recipes package and clone the github repository in order to use the provided [`../finetuning.py`](../finetuning.py) script with torchrun.

-**Please note that the llama_recipes package will install PyTorch 2.0.1 version, in case you want to run FSDP + PEFT, please make sure to install PyTorch nightlies.**

 ## How to run it

-Get access to a machine with multiple GPUs ( in this case we tested with 4 A100 and A10s).
+Get access to a machine with multiple GPUs (in this case we tested with 4 A100 and A10s).
 This runs with the `samsum_dataset` for summarization application by default.

 **Multiple GPUs one node**:

 **NOTE** please make sure to use PyTorch Nightlies for using PEFT+FSDP.
-Also, note that int8 quantization from bit&bytes currently is not supported in FSDP.
+Also, note that int8 quantization from bits&bytes currently is not supported in FSDP.

 ```bash